Searching for biological literature at the University of Delaware

 Obtaining papers

-If the article you need is only in the Marine Studies Library, in Lewes, Delaware, you can order it from there.
-To order a paper from the Marine Studies Library, you can fill out a recall form at the Circulation Desk in the library.
-Or you can use the online recall form.
-If you use the online form, put "Marine Studies" before the call number and include the journal name, volume and page numbers in the Title box.
-In a few days, you'll be notified that your journal is being held for you at the circulation desk in the main library.
+If the article or book you need is only in the Marine Studies Library, which is in Lewes, Delaware, you can order it from there.
+To order from the Marine Studies Library, use the online recall form.
+Put "Marine Studies" before the call number and include the journal name, volume and page numbers in the Title box.
+In a few days, you'll be notified that your journal is being held for you at the circulation desk in the Morris Library.

 If the article you need is not in the UD library system, you can order it through Interlibrary Loan.
 There is no cost for this to you (but it does cost the University a few bucks for each item, so don't go crazy).
-Fill out a form in the Interlibrary Loan office of the Morris Library, or fill out the online form.
+There's an online form for this, too.
 Sometimes you'll get a pdf file e-mailed to you; other times, you'll be notified that a dusty old volume is waiting for you at the circulation desk.
 It may take a couple days, or it may take a couple weeks, so don't put this off until the last minute.

 Reference lists usually abbreviate the names of journals, but you'll need the full name of the journal to look it up in Delcat or order it via Interlibrary Loan.
-There's a fairly comprehensive list of journal abbreviations here; if you still can't find it, ask for help at the Reference Desk in the main library.
+You can use this list of journal titles with abbreviations; click on the "Browse All" link.
+If you still can't find it, ask for help at the Reference Desk in the main library.

 Return to John McDonald's home page.